Bipolar Junction Transistor MCQ

 Join WhatsApp Group For FREE Alerts!
 Join Now

-We have divided the complete NEET syllabus into several small posts on our website for your convenience.
 You will get their respective links in the related posts section provided below.

 Related Posts:

-MCQ on Bipolar Junction Transistor for NEET Students
+mcq on Bipolar Junction Transistor for NEET Students

-An NPN transistor conducts when
+An NPN transistor begins to conduct when

-In a junction diode, the holes are formed due to ……….
+In a junction diode, holes are generated because of

 (A) protons